Constraining Participation: Affordances of Feedback Features in Interfaces to Large Language Models: Method

 \subsubsection{Pilot Survey}

-We conducted two pilot surveys in March 2023 with 32 respondents from our university to refine our survey instrument's clarity, flow, and length.
-In late March 2023, the Human Ethics Review Committee at our university approved our recruitment plan and final survey instrument.
+We conducted two pilot surveys in March 2023 with 32 respondents from the \textbf{Australian National University} (\textbf{ANU}) to refine our survey instrument's clarity, flow, and length.
+In late March 2023, the ANU approved our recruitment plan and final survey instrument.